ZentaChain/Zentachain-Documentation/README.md

 ## Documentation
-It contains information about Zentachain, Zentalk, Zentameshnet, Zentanodes, Katsumi, and the Zentanetwork.
+This document contains information about Zentachain, Zentalk, Zentameshnet, Zentanodes, Katsumi, and the Zentanetwork.

 [Zentachain Doc-Hub](http://docs.zentachain.io)